2. Material Accounting Policy

 The net interest cost is calculated by applying the discount rate to the net balance of the defined benefit obligation and fair value of plan assets.
 This cost is included in employee benefit expense in the statement of profit and loss.

-Re-measurement gain and loss arising from experience adjustments and change actuarial assumptions are recognised in the period in which they occur, directly in other comprehensive income.
+Re-measurement gain and loss arising from experience adjustments and change actuarial assumptions are recognized in the period in which they occur, directly in other comprehensive income.
 They are included in retained earnings in the statement of change in equity and in the balance sheet.

 Other long-term employee benefits

 The Company’s net obligation in respect of long-term employee benefits is the amount of future benefit that employees have earned in return for their service in the current and prior periods.
 That benefit is discounted to determine its present value and fair value of any related assets is deducted.
 The liability for other long-term employee benefits are provided based on actuarial valuation as at the Balance Sheet date, based on Projected Unit Credit Method, carried out by an independent actuary.
-Re-measurements are recognised in profit or loss in the period in which they arise.
+Re-measurements are recognized in profit or loss in the period in which they arise.

 If the benefits are not expected to be settled wholly within twelve months of the reporting date, then they are discounted to present value.